Cost of Solar Panels in Bristol

 Solar panel installation has experienced a fast growth in the UK, in the last years.
 To facilitate the installation of more solar systems and to encourage people to take action into making their communities a cleaner place to live in, solar panel installations are backed by several grants, issued by the Government.

 According to your solar system needs, you will be directed to a specific type of grant that best fits you.
 Each of the grants has a precise procedure which you have to follow step by step.
 Financial support for solar generation is available through the Department of Energy and Climate Change (DECC).
-The Feed In Tariff (FIT) is an incentive introduced in 2010 which became the main grant at the time in encouraging UK citizens to turn to renewable electricity technologies.
-FIT grant is eligible for household solar technologies.

 The Renewable Heat Incentive (RHI) is in the present the main grant offered.
 The RHI programme is administered by Ofgem and offers two schemes: Domestic and Non-Domestic.
 Certain conditions must be met to benefit from this incentive, in order to enlist your household for the RHI, it has to be capable of receiving an Energy Performance Certificate (EPC), which represents the proof Ofgem requires, so your house is assessed as a domestic “dwelling”.

 The Green Deal is an incentive which contains several components: Green Deal Assessment, Green Deal Home Improvement Fund (GDHIF), Green Deal Finance and “The Energy Company Obligation (ECO), a program operating alongside The Green Deal.
-To qualify for this support and ensure your installation is to high quality, make sure that your installer is accredited via the Microgeneration Certification Scheme (MCS).
+To qualify for this support and ensure your installation is too high quality, make sure that your installer is accredited via the Microgeneration Certification Scheme (MCS).

 Apply for the New Community Energy Programme

-In its efforts to increase the amount of solar panel systems installed in the city, The Bristol City Council has announced a new community energy programme called Bristol’s 2015 European Green Capital programme.
+In its efforts to increase the number of solar panel systems installed in the city, The Bristol City Council has announced a new community energy programme called Bristol’s 2015 European Green Capital programme.
 Community energy groups are invited to apply for the use of a range of council owned buildings to deliver energy benefits to the community to the local residents of Bristol.

 This is an opportunity for the successful community energy group(s) to be a major part of Bristol’s 2015 European Green Capital programme, with the goal of developing a community energy pipeline within the city and ensuring Bristol’s green future.